Doktor Faust: Instrumentation

-The orchestra consists of: 3 flutes (piccolo), 3 oboes (English horn), 3 clarinets (bass clarinet), 3 bassoons (contrabassoon); 5 horns, 3 trumpets, 3 trombones, tuba; timpani, percussion (triangle, drum, military drum, cymbals, tam-tam, xylophone, bass drum, glockenspiel, celesta), 2 harps; organ; strings.
-Stage music: 3 trumpets, 2 trombones; bells; timpani; strings (violin, viola, cello).
+The orchestra consists of: 3 flutes, piccolo, 3 oboes, English horn, 3 clarinets (bass clarinet, 3 bassoons, contrabassoon; 5 French horns, 3 trumpets, 3 trombones, tuba; timpani, triangle, snare drum, field drum, 1 pair of crash cymbals, suspended cymbal, tam-tam, xylophone, bass drum, glockenspiel, celesta; organ; 2 harps, 16 1st violins, 16 2nd violins, 12 violas, 12 cellos, and 8 double basses.

+Stage band: 2 French horns, 6 trumpets, 2 trombones; timpani, 2 snare drums, thunder machine, 3 heavy liturgical bells in C, F, and G; violin, viola, cello.

 Synopsis

 The opera contains two prologues, an intermezzo, and three scenes.

 Symphonia

 Orchestral introduction: Easter Vespers and Augurs of Spring.
 The orchestra begins with bell imitations; later the chorus, behind the curtain, sings the single word: "Pax".

 The poet speaks

 In front of the curtain the poet speaks to the spectators explaining why he abandoned his earlier ideas of using Merlin and Don Juan as subject matter in favor of Faust.
 This spoken introduction emphasizes the play's origins in puppet theater.
 (This section is often omitted.)

 Prologue 1

 Wittenberg, Germany, during the Middle Ages.

 Faust is Rector Magnificus of the university.
 While he is working on an experiment in his laboratory, Wagner, his pupil, brings word of three students from Kraków, who have arrived unannounced to give Faust a book on black magic, Clavis Astartis Magica (The Key to the Magic of Astarte).
 Faust reflects on the power that will soon be his.
 The students come on stage, and tell him that this book is for him.
 When Faust asks what he must give in return, they say only "Later".
 He then asks whether he will see them again, and they respond "Perhaps."
 They then depart.
 Wagner reappears, and after questioning from Faust, tells his teacher that he saw no one enter or leave.
 Faust concludes that these visitors were supernatural.